Moebirdie/Expressly-Notes/README.md

 ## Description

 Expressly Notes is an application for note taking and demonstrates the use of APIs using the Express.js package.
 The front-end of this application was designed and coded by https://github.com/coding-boot-camp/miniature-eureka.
 The data for this application is stored in a json file rather than a database as the focus is on demonstrating the use of APIs and linking a front-end to a back-end via APIs.
+A helper.js file was used to create random unique ids.
 This application also demonstrates a basic understanding of Heroku and is deployed via the Heroku cloud application platform.

 Link to deployed application: [https://moebirdie.github.io/Inquirer-README-Generator/](https://moebirdie.github.io/Inquirer-README-Generator/)